ECannon/mcts/README.md

 # Description

-Eric Cannon - Final Year Project on Monte Carlo Tree Search
+Final Year Project on Monte Carlo Tree Search

 ##  How to view this project?